Luby's: History

 In 2001, Chris and Harris Pappas of Houston's Pappas Restaurants (owners of Pappasito's Cantina, Pappadeaux Seafood Kitchen, etc.) joined the Luby's management team.
 Three years later, Luby's moved its corporate headquarters from San Antonio to Houston.
 The addition of the Pappas management team saw several Luby's restaurants begin to transition from traditional cafeteria-style establishments to hybrid cafeteria/fine dining.

-Luby's celebrated its 60th anniversary in December 2006 with publishing “Luby’s Recipes & Memories: A Collection of our Favorite Dishes and Heartwarming Stories".
+Luby's celebrated its 60th anniversary in December 2006 with publishing Luby’s Recipes & Memories: A Collection of our Favorite Dishes and Heartwarming Stories.
 In 2008, Luby's published a special edition of the cookbook that included 12 additional recipes.

 In 2009, due to the economic recession, Luby's closed 25 stores and laid off staff as a cost-cutting measure.

-In 2010 Luby's Culinary Services introduced "What's Brewing?", a coffeehouse concept store in Downtown Houston.
+In 2010, Luby's Culinary Services introduced "What's Brewing?", a coffeehouse concept store in downtown Houston.
 The same year, on June 18, Luby's announced it was buying Fuddruckers and Koo Koo Roo for $61 million after parent company Magic Brands LLC went bankrupt.
-On June 13, 2011, Luby's opened its first company-owned Fuddruckers restaurant in downtown Houston's seven-mile (11 km) tunnel system.
+On June 13, 2011, Luby's opened its first company-owned Fuddruckers restaurant in downtown Houston's tunnel system.
 In 2013, Luby's acquired Cheeseburger in Paradise.

-There were 93 Luby's in August 2015, and this declined to 78 in 2019.
+In August 2015, 93 Luby's were operating, and this declined to 78 in 2019.
 Technomic consumer insights senior manager Robert Byrne stated that the fast casual restaurants reduced Luby's market share.

-During the 2020 COVID-19 lockdowns, Luby's Inc furloughed more than half of its corporate staff and cut the pay of remaining salaried employees by 50 percent.
+During the 2020 COVID-19 lockdowns, Luby's, Inc. furloughed more than half of its corporate staff and cut the pay of remaining salaried employees by 50%.
 Luby's Inc also applied for and received a loan of US$10 million as part of the Paycheck Protection Program.

 Sale of Fuddruckers and acquisition by Calvin Gin

-On June 3, 2020, Luby's Board of Directors announced plans to sell all its operating divisions and assets, including real estate assets.
+On June 3, 2020, Luby's board of directors announced plans to sell all its operating divisions and assets, including real estate assets.
 This decision was influenced in part by circumstances surrounding the COVID-19 pandemic.
-Net proceeds from transactions will benefit Luby's stockholders.
+Net proceeds from transactions were to benefit Luby's stockholders.
 The company did not have a definitive timeline for future transactions, but expected to eventually wind down remaining operations.

 On September 8, 2020, Luby's further announced it has adopted a plan to liquidate all of its existing assets, as opposed to operating in the current form or merely selling off divisions.